From the Quiz Stage to Engineering Dreams: Samantha Ghartey Reflects on Her NSMQ Journey

 - vanessa nordzi

-- 14 minutes ago
+- 5 days ago

 - 2 min read

 Samantha Ghartey was the first guest on the 2025 edition of the NSMQ Live Chat, which aired on March 13, 2025.
-Alongside her teammate Nellie Vorleto, Samantha proudly represented Holy Child School at the 2020 National Science & Maths Quiz, competing against Opoku Ware School and Wesley Girls’ High School in the Quarter-final Stage.
-Although Holy Child’s journey ended at that stage, their performance earned them the Newmont Award for Best Performing Girls’ School, a testament to their brilliance and determination.
+Alongside her teammate, Nellie Vorleto, Samantha proudly represented Holy Child School at the 2020 National Science & Maths Quiz.
+After advancing through the earlier stages of the competition, they faced Opoku Ware School and Wesley Girls’ High School in the Quarter-final Stage.

 "I felt like a little celebrity on campus.
 I got some special favours and encouragement from my peers," she stated.